Love Tonight

-"Love Tonight" is a song by Australian-New Zealand electronic music duo Shouse, released on 14 December 2017, through Australian label Hell Beach, a sub-label of Onelove Recordings Australia, and marketed through Universal Music subsidiary Virgin Music Label & Artist Services.
+"Love Tonight" is a song by Australian-New Zealand electronic music duo Shouse, released on 14 December 2017, through Australian label Hell Beach, a sub-label of Onelove Recordings Australia, who also marketed the record independently.
 The song was mixed by Matthew "Horse" Hadley, with additional mixing and mastering by Cass Irvine and Kevin Grainger at Wired Studios London.
 "Love Tonight" rose to prominence in 2021, becoming a sleeper hit, after several remixes were released.

 At the AIR Awards of 2022, the song won Best Independent Dance, Electronica or Club Single.

 Background and composition

 Shouse recorded "Love Tonight" in early 2016 at a warehouse in Brunswick, Victoria.

 It was the first track the duo created together and came about during a jam session.
 They reworked the song several times before having the idea of including a choir, although some components remained the same, namely the bassline, and the flute melody that was created with a MIDI controller.
 It was mixed by Matthew Hadley.

 A house song, "Love Tonight" is composed in the key of C minor with a tempo of 123 beats per minute.
 It features saxophone played by Tony Barnao and a chorus sung by a choir consisting of the two Shouse members and 18 friends gathered by them, all of whom are amateur singers and Melbourne underground artists.
 The inclusion of the choir was intended as both a parody and an homage to 1980s Band Aid and the 1985 song "We Are the World".
 The choir includes eight lead singers: Bec Rigby, Oscar Slorach-Thorne, Christobel Elliott, Tony Barna, Maia, Daisy Catterall, Monte Morgan, and Mohini.
 According to Ed Service from the duo, the song is about unity, togetherness and community.
 Member Jack Madin, the writer of the lyrics, explained that it is about "the love of your friends" and "for all the people in Melbourne that make [Shouse] want to make music."